Baojch/baojiacheng/README.md

 - 👋 Hi, I'm Bao JiaCheng
 - 📫 my email is baojch@shanghaitech.edu.cn /1397696700@qq.com
 - 🔭 A CS student from ShanghaiTech~
-- 🌱 I’m currently learning unity, vue, deep learning
+- 🌱 I’m currently learning unity, vue, deep learning × 摆烂ing  √
+-

 <!--
 **baojiacheng/baojiacheng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.